-H&K CCO Simon Shaw has more than 15 years’ agency experience working with big brands such as Coca-Cola, Nike, O2, Heineken, Ford and Land Rover.
+H&K CCS Simon Shaw has more than 15 years’ agency experience working with big brands such as Coca-Cola, Nike, O2, Heineken, Ford and Land Rover.
 Over the course of his career, he’s delivered strategic creative counsel and developing multi-channel, content-led campaigns on a global scale.

-Ahead of his role as PR Jury President, he examines the shifting landscape of the creative industry and highlights the importance of awards.
+Ahead of his role as PR Jury President in 2017, he examined the shifting landscape of the creative industry and highlights the importance of awards.

 As we come to the end of another year of tumultuous change in the communications industry and begin a new round of awards, it is an interesting time to reflect.
 In the past years across the creative industry we have seen those agencies that have changed and continue to change ‘winning’ and those that have not adapted quickly enough struggling to find their place.

 In whispered conversations we hear of the challenges the PR industry faces; finding ourselves ‘in the ring’ with new competitors, a new kind of client, the fight for talent and a changing cultural value system.
 On a macro level we see new holding continue to be developed by the consulting groups and hear talk of them threatening the domination of the big six marketing and communication groups.
 While we might view these developments as threat, I believe that, to the contrary, these disruptions in the industry landscape create new opportunities for those that embrace them.

 While we might have new competition we can now compete for a new kind of work.
 While we face more challenging clients this gives us the chance to learn from the most successful companies in the world.
 Competing for new talent means we need to reinvent and reimagine our own culture and a changing cultural value systems means we must decide what we stand for… it is not longer good enough to be everyone and no one.